ShubhamTripathi11/Titanic-Data-Storytelling-EDA/README.md

 Sex: Gender of the passenger

-Age: Age of the passenger
+Age: Age of the passenger.

 Fare: Amount paid for the ticket